Hawkes Lane, Bracon Ash

 James Church was a successful market gardener, with extensive glass-houses and a magnificent vineyard (housed in the largest glass-house on the map below).

 The last tenant farmer was Richard Henry White (1904-1993) who lived at Lodge Farm with his wife Emlyn (1908-1987) and both are buried in Bracon Ash churchyard.
+Mrs White is remembered for keeping the garden so beautiful: a terraced cottage garden.
+Mr White is remembered in Mulbarton for harvesting Mr berney's land to the south of Cuckoofield Lane.
 Their son, also Richard (known as Dicky) moved to Mulbarton but continued to help his father at busy times.
 It is said he hoped to be able to run the farm when his father retired, but Mr Berney wanted to sell the house and land.

-When Mr White retired, the house and land were sold separately and Lodge Farm became a private dwelling and was modernised by its new owners.
+When Mr White retired, the house and land were sold separately and Lodge Farm became a private dwelling and was modernised by its new owners who were Mormons.
+The garden was turned into grass and they entertained many Mormon families - to the extent that local rumour called it a 'commune'!